Highland Food Pantry

 Volunteer Opportunities

-Email us to receive all Food Pantry volunteer calendar links with dates and times.
+Email us to receive all Food Pantry volunteer calendar links with dates and times. **As of Sept.
+2024, we have a need for restocking positions.
+Please visit the Food Pantry at 701 Walnut before making a commitment.**

 Interviewers

 If you like interacting with others, you can assist neighbors with their Food Pantry application and USDA form.
+This position is designed for the extrovert personality who is willing to share and pray with neighbors.
 Interactions may include listening to their stories and offering prayer.
-Light computer skills are helpful.

 Shopping Assistants